hunter-teacher-cert/currdev_unit_plan-from-html-css-to-js/README.md

 ---

 TO DO LIST
-- finish home page
+- finish home page(assessments)
-- write lesson plans(all slides done)
+- write lesson plans(all slides done tho)
 - rubrics for 3 final projects